erik-bobinski/Spotify-Analyzer/README.md

   - Dropdowns for song selection.
   - Buttons to process data and generate recommendations.
   - Graphical display of song recommendations.
-  - Export of recommendations to a CSV file.
 - Advanced Python module integration (`pandas`, `numpy`).

 ---